Rural Medical Education (RME)

 Led by an Executive Committee with staff support from the NRHA, the Rural Medical Educators meet annually, generally in conjunction with the NRHA Annual Conference.
 This meeting serves as the anchoring event of each year’s activity.
 Additional activities are "spawned rather than sponsored" with the group fostering interaction through participation in a list serve and an e-Community throughout the year.

 Medical School Rural Tracks in the US

 Policy Brief, September 2013

-Mark Deutchman, MD, in coordination with other researchers including members of NRHA’s Rural Medical Educators' group, surveyed 35 U.S. medical schools about their active or planned rural tracks (RT) to better understand what rural medical education looks like throughout the country.
+Mark Deutchman, MD, in coordination with other researchers including members of NRHA’s Rural Medical Education group, surveyed 35 U.S. medical schools about their active or planned rural tracks (RT) to better understand what rural medical education looks like throughout the country.
 The brief looks at their admissions and processes, curriculum, administration and funding structures, and program outcomes.